kdeps/kdeps/docs/getting-started/introduction/quickstart.md

 In this AI agent workflow, the LLM response is retrieved from the `chatResource` and appended to the `data` JSON array.

----

-This version improves clarity, corrects grammar, and organizes the information for better readability.
 ### Resource Promise

 Notice that each resource function is enclosed within `"@()"`.
 This follows the Kdeps convention, which ensures the